 Weather in Canada in December

 Canada is cold in December.
-It’s freezing alright, but it also happens to be the driest month of the year.
+Okay It’s freezing, but it also happens to be the driest month of the year.
 Now deep into winter, Toronto’s temperatures fall below freezing, with intense blizzards and gusts making it pretty unpleasant, actually.
 It’s not the best time of year to visit Canada unless you head to the parks around Banff National Park.
 There they commonly have a white Christmas and early season skiing is reliable.

 Quebec has average daytime temperatures of around -5°C, and Montreal hovers at around -3°C. For something even colder, Yukon is around -12°C. Needless to say, there is a lot of snow falling during December in Canada.